JeffSackmann/tennis_slam_pointbypoint/README.md

 # 'Missing' events

-This data is not available for the Australian Open or French Open beginning in 2018.
+This data is not available in the same format for the Australian Open or French Open beginning in 2018.
 Some similar data was published for those tournaments, but is more limited.
-I've compiled the available data from the 2020 AO into a similar format, and may at some point do the same with other 'missing' events.
+I've transformed the published data from the 2019 French Open and 2020 AO into a similar format, and may at some point do the same with other 'missing' events.

+From the 2019 French Open, there are many matches (especially doubles) in which serve speed and rally length were not recorded.
+In the original source data, serve speed is always noted as 0, and rally length is 3 or 0.
+Use of data from those matches would require careful attention to those limitations.

 # Doubles

-I've added 2020 Australian Open men's, women's, and mixed doubles, with the same limitations as the 2020 AO singles mentioned above.
+I've added 2019 French Open and 2020 Australian Open men's, women's, and mixed doubles, with the same limitations as the singles data from those events, as mentioned above.
 To accommodate doubles, I've added several columns to the 'matches' files for doubles events, such that 'partner1' is the partner of 'player1', and so on.
 I don't have equivalent doubles data for most of the other slams with singles data included here, but I do have a bit, and I hope to clean that up and include it in the future.

 # License